 Any adult caregiver can be authorized to make decisions for a child using the Authorization Agreement for Nonparent Relative or Voluntary Caregiver form.
 See Texas Family Code 34.0015.

-NOTE: The law changed on September 1, 2017.
-The new law allows any adult caregiver to be authorized to provide temporary care for a child using an Authorization Agreement form.
+The law allows any adult caregiver to be authorized to provide temporary care for a child using an Authorization Agreement form.
+Before September 1, 2017, an Authorization Agreement could only be issued to the child’s grandparent, the child’s aunt or uncle, the child’s adult sibling, or another voluntary caregiver (if the child is placed with the caregiver under a Child Protective Services (CPS) parental child safety agreement).
 See House Bill 871.
-Previously, an Authorization Agreement could only be issued to the child’s grandparent, the child’s aunt or uncle, the child’s adult sibling, or another voluntary caregiver (if the child is placed with the caregiver under a Child Protective Services (CPS) parental child safety agreement).

 What if I want to authorize someone else to make decisions for my child?